BahirHakimy/Electronic.AF/API/ElectronicAF_Api/README.md

     }
   }
   ```
-- `Failiure Status sent images are more than 25MB or invalid type`: `HTTP 400 BadRequest`
+- `Failiure Status if sent images are more than 25MB or invalid type`: `HTTP 400 BadRequest`
 - `Failiure Response`:
 - ```json
   {